What’s Happening This Week

 Have a middle school English class or the drama club write a script for A Christmas Carol on a level that primary students can read and perform.
 Involve students in home and career classes to create the costumes and scenery for the production.
 Invite film students to record the performance and have computer students create a website showcasing photographs from the project.

-This online resource from PBS provides information about the life and career of Dickens, a quiz to test your knowledge, and other related Web resources.
+This online resource from PBS provides information about the life and career of Dickens.

 - Discovering Dickens: A Community Reading Project